0

 In the aftermath of the collapse of the I-35W Mississippi bridge in Minneapolis, the Lafayette Bridge was cited as another bridge in Minnesota with insufficient redundancy—a so-called "fracture critical" structure which could collapse with the failure of just a single support element.
 The Lafayette bridge currently undergoes an in-depth, annual bridge inspection using special procedures for inspecting fracture critical bridges.
 A consultant inspection in 2007 reported the overall condition of the structure as fair, with only minor repairs and spot painting recommended.
 This work was done in 2008.
 The annual Mn/DOT inspections also report the overall condition of the bridge as fair, and that the bridge is satisfactory for public use.
 The most recent inspection was carried out in September 2010 and found no significant problems.
 The bridge nearly collapsed in 1975 after a large crack in a main beam caused a 7-inch (180 mm) dip to form at the road surface.
 It was temporarily closed to traffic as that damage was repaired.
 The Lafayette Bridge was already scheduled to be replaced in 2011 before the I-35W bridge collapse occurred in 2007.
 That event did not impact the replacement schedule, which began in January 2011.
 It will be complete sometime in 2015.
 When completed, the two new bridges (northbound and southbound) each will provide two through-lanes and an auxiliary lane in each direction for entering and exiting traffic.
 The project also includes replacement of the Hwy 52 bridges over I-94 and redecking of the Hwy 52 bridges spanning Plato Boulevard south of the Mississippi River.
 A pedestrian and bicycle crossing over the river is included in the plans.
 The project limits stretch along Hwy 52 from East Seventh Street to just south of Plato Boulevard.
 Lunda Construction Company of Black River Falls, Wisc. is the prime contractor for the $130.4 million project.
 While the current Lafayette Bridge is a safe structure to use, it is nearing the end of its designed life.
 The old Lafayette Bridge is not in use any more, the last day it was open was March 1, 2014.
 The bridge’s age and current condition are driving the planned replacement.

-Text imported from Wikipedia article "Lafayette Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Lafayette Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants